Katherine Liontas Warren

 Katherine Liontas-Warren has been a resident of Oklahoma since 1984.
-Katherine will retire in May of 2021 from Cameron University where she has been a Professor of Art for 37 years.
-Katherine taught drawing, watercolor, and printmaking.
-Katherine has a Master of Fine Art from Texas Tech University and a Bachelor of Science from Southern Connecticut.
-Katherine Liontas Warren was awarded the Oklahoma Governor's Art and Education Award in Oklahoma City at the State Capitol in 2014.
+Katherine taught printmaking, drawing and watercolor for 37 years as professor of art at Cameron University.
+She retired in May 2021 to pursue her art as a full-time professional artist.
+Katherine has a Master of Fine Art from Texas Tech University and a Bachelor of Science from Southern Connecticut State University.
+Katherine Liontas-Warren was awarded the Oklahoma Governor's Art and Education Award in Oklahoma City at the State Capitol in 2014.
 She is also a recipient of the Bhattacharya Research Excellence Award, the Cameron University Faculty Hall of Fame, and the Phi Kappa Phi Distinguished Faculty.
 Katherine received the title of Artist of the Year by the Paseo Art Association in Oklahoma City and the Artist and Educator of the Year through the Lawton Arts and Humanities Council.
 Katherine has exhibited her works of art in over 400 National Solo, Invitational and Juried Competitive Exhibitions throughout the United States and abroad, and has received numerous purchase and juried awards.

 Many of her prints and drawings are in permanent collections in Museums and institutions throughout the nation such as Austin Peay University, Arkansas Art Center, The Wichita Falls Museum of Art at Midwestern University, Oklahoma State University, University of Louisiana at Lafayette, University of Colorado, University of North Dakota, Oklahoma Art Institute: Quartz Mountain Lodge, Del Mar College, University of Wisconsin-Madison, Whitman College in Walla Walla, Butler Community College in Kansas, University of Science and Arts of Oklahoma, Leslie Powell Art Foundation Gallery, Milwaukee Museum of Art, Mabee-Gerrer Museum of Art, and Nicolls State University.
 The Museum of Texas Tech University recently acquired 86 works by Katherine Liontas-Warren for the Artist Printmaker Research Collection.
 This collection represents the documentation of American artist printmakers.